High-level computational patterns

 months.isel(time=slice(1, None)).coarsen(time=12, boundary="pad").construct(time=("year", "month"))

-This ends up adding values at the end of the array, not so sensible for this
+This adds values at the end of the array (see the ‘nan’ at the end of the time coordinate?), which is not so sensible for this

 problem.
 We have some control of the padding through the side